uber-go/gopatch/README.md

     ```
 - `-d`, `--diff`

   Flag to turn on diff mode.
 Provide this flag to write the diff to stdout instead
   of modifying the file and display applied patches' [description comments](#description-comments) if they exist.
   Use in conjunction with -p to provide patch file.

   Only need to apply the flag once to turn on diff mode

     ```shell
     $ gopatch -d -p foo.patch -p bar.patch path/to/my/project
     ```

   If this flag is omitted, normal patching occurs which modifies the
   file instead.
+- `--print-only`

+  Flag to turn on print-only mode.
+Provide this flag to write the changed code to stdout instead of modifying the
+  file and display applied patches' [description comments](#description-comments) to stderr if they exist.
+  Use in conjunction with -p to provide patch file.

+  Only need to apply the flag once to turn on print-only mode

+    ```shell
+    $ gopatch --print-only -p foo.patch -p bar.patch path/to/my/project
+    ```

+  If this flag is omitted, normal patching occurs which modifies the
+  file instead.

 # Patches